-One of my friends has been unhappy at his job for a while and is contemplating a switch.
-But he’s worried that he’s making the wrong decision.
+One of my friends has been unhappy at his job for a while and is contemplating a switch, but he’s worried that he’s making the wrong decision.
 “What if it’s worse than my current job?
-What if the hours turn out to be bad?
-What if I don’t make the right decision?”.
+What if the hours turn out to be bad?”

-Here are the issues with overthinking and obsessing over making the “right” decision:
+The issues with overthinking and obsessing over making the “right” decision include:

 - The world is noisy.
 It’s often impossible to know if you’re really making the “right decision”.
 A better approach is to focus on whether your decision-making framework, or policy, is correct, rather than the specific choice you made (which could be correct in one randomly seeded version of the world, and wrong in another).

-- Making right decisions doesn’t help you build strong convictions
+- Making right decisions doesn’t necessarily forge strong convictions

 - The cost of attempting again or switching paths is low.